 - Frequency and timing

 Resistor usage in Circuit Functions

-There are various types of resistors which works according to the usage range.
+There are various types of resistors that work according to the usage range.
 In that, we can set the resistance by using a knob kind of feature.
 Changing resistance will affect the flow of current inside the circuit.
-For example, this type of resistors is used in controlling speed of a motor, pitch of a musical tone, loudness of an amplifier etc.
+For example, this type of resistor is used in controlling the speed of a motor, pitch of a musical tone, loudness of an amplifier, etc.

 Resistor is used for Diving Voltage

 Dividing the voltage works when some components need to work in a much lesser voltage than the supplied input voltage.
-Connecting the resistors in a series will help dropping the voltage across each resistor equally, thus, assisting the appliances smoothly which work in those conditions.
+Connecting the resistors in a series will help to drop the voltage across each resistor equally, thus, assisting the appliances smoothly which works in those conditions.

 It is also used for Heating

-Because of the nature of generating heat when conducting current, resistors are used in a heater, toaster, microwave, electric stove and many more heating appliances.
-In a light bulb, the metal filament glows white-hot due to very high temperature produced from the resistance when electricity if passed through it.
+Because of the nature of generating heat when conducting current, resistors are used in a heater, toaster, microwave, electric stove, and many more heating appliances.
+In a light bulb, the metal filament glows white-hot due to the very high temperature produced from the resistance when electricity is passed through it.

 Uses of Resistor to function in particular Timing and at a certain Frequency

 Like in a light flasher, electronic sirens, blinking lights used in airplanes or tall towers which acts as a collision avoidance measure.
 They work on the principle of filling up current to a certain time and then discharge light, in here, the resistor decides how much current has to be passed according to the time allotted.
 If resistance increases, the time for discharging current in the circuit increases.